 When it comes tomanaging ulcerative colitis, the hard truth is that sometimes I don’t.

-I received my ulcerative colitis diagnosis when I was in my early 20s, just when I was starting to find my feet in the world.
-I had a job, I was in a touring band and pretty much thought ‘this is where my life is going!’
+I received my ulcerative colitis diagnosis in my early 20s, just when I was starting to find my feet in the world.
+I had a job, I was in a touring band and pretty much thought, ‘this is where my life is going!’
 The sudden and frightening onset of my illness and an Ulcerative Colitis diagnosis really pulled the rug out from under me and all the plans I’d made for myself.

-📷: taken at Brighton Pride 2019’s Let’s Have A Kiki party.
+📷: above image taken at Brighton Pride 2019’s Let’s Have A Kiki party.
 CREDIT Anna Gibson

 What is Ulcerative Colitis?